 In addition to a decline in commodity prices, Batista’s oil company (OGX) was never able to produce anywhere near the estimated 750,000 barrels of oil they initially predicted.
 Instead, they were only able to produce a pathetic 15,000 barrels of oil a day, or two percent of forecasted production.

 Such a gross error in estimates would be enough to destroy any company and it continued the acceleration of Batista’s loss of wealth.
-The combination of these events, along with other similar problems, eroded Batista’s net worth to the negative one billion dollars it stands at today.
+The combination of these events, along with other similar problems, eroded Batista’s net worth to the negative one billion dollars.

 Batista’s Assets Seized